-- Additional material may be requested (i.e., if the review committee is unable to locate and/or retrieve the nominee’s materials through databases and libraries).
+Additional material may be requested (i.e., if the review committee is unable to locate and/or retrieve the nominee’s materials through databases and libraries).

 The recipient of the SDS Senior Scholar Award will receive the following recognition:

-- a certificate of recognition.
+- A certificate of recognition.

-Complete submissions must be received by August 1, 2017.
-The 2017 recipient will be announced on or around November 1.
+Complete applications must be received by November 15, 2018.
+The 2018 recipient will be announced on or around December 30, 2018.--